TimeLordTheDr/githubbing/README.md

    - [ ] Pull from the branch initially not fetched
    - [x] Pull with git pull origin Fake:AnotherLocalBranch was done through shell.
 This diff with this comment will be done trough WebStorm**

+**Just another change to assure the remote 'Fake' branch is ahead of CheatSheet local branch in commits**